Bramcals/MLOps-in-a-day-Tutorial-Guide/README.md

    ![Go to create variable group section](media/variable-group.png "Create variable group")

-2. Name the variable group; `quickstart-variablegroup` and add the following variables;
+2. Name the variable group: `quickstart-variablegroup` and add the following variables;

    a. `LOCATION` = `westeurope`